 The Manitoulin-Sudbury DSB continues to offer many of its own training programs.
 We offer a wide variety of skilled training courses.
-Our roaster of courses include soft skills training such as Customer Service Excellence, and Follow your True Colors, and required training such Safe Food Handling course and First-Aid / Automated External Defibrillation only to name a few.
+Our roaster of courses includes soft skills training such as Customer Service Excellence and Follow your True Colors to the Work you Love, and required training such as the Safe Food Handling course and First-Aid / Automated External Defibrillation only to name a few.
 These courses are very successful in assisting our clients to attain basic job skills to increase their chances of finding gainful and meaningful employment.
 Our courses also help the clients address personal challenges and life skill issues.
 We continue to look for other training that would benefit our clients.
+We will be introducing another education course which focuses on money management and budgeting in the near future.